 Lively and laid-back pools with infinity pool, salt water pool, swim-up bar and terrace

 Spa at The Cape offers one-of-a-kind outdoor spa set in natural rock formations

 For the best views of El Arco, opt for one of the corner suites which offer floor to ceiling wraparound windows and truly provide the wow-factor.Scott Dunn team

-Call us on (858) 523-9000 to start planning your vacation to The Cape, A Thompson Hotel or take a look at our itineraries to Baja California
+To start planning your vacation to The Cape, A Thompson Hotel

 Located on Monuments Beach, The Cape is set in a secluded spot, with panoramic views of the Pacific surf.
 The Cape offers a serene retreat by day and a vibrant nightlife scene at Los Cabos' only rooftop bar and Manta, the hotel's acclaimed signature restaurant.

 Designed by the acclaimed Mexican architect Javier Sánchez, The Cape is architecturally designed with a modern Mexican twist.
 All one-hundred and sixty-one rooms have views over the ocean and offers one, two or three bedroom options.
 Guests can expect custom made Mexican furniture, regional art and private terraces from which to watch the surfers ride the waves or the sun to set behind El Archo.
 Some rooms feature plunge pools and outdoor day beds.

 The resort features two pools, one has a swim up bar and the other is a chic fresh water infinity pool built within a natural rock formation.